 Nutritional Balance in Latin America

 In Uruguay, the "Nutritional Balance" program celebrated its tenth anniversary in 2014.
-All stakeholders benefit from targeted initiatives: training for employees, cooking classes for clients, campaigns for affiliates and partnerships organized with public authorities.
+All stakeholders benefit from targeted initiatives: training for employees, cooking classes for corporate clients, campaigns for merchants and partnerships organized with public authorities.

 AVANTE in Brazil